 - Better performance on Organic Search: Location-based marketing perform better in search engines rankings if your business is listed, Listing Properties on web portals such as Google Places, Yelp and Facebook etc. ensure better locational search rankings for you.
 Advertisers even have option to bid money to rank above local search results now.

 - The impulse to sales conversion: A prospect near to your store has more potential to convert into a buyer than a person at a distance.
 For instance, as a marketer, you might want to push an ad to a person who is near your umbrella store on a day it rained suddenly.
 Thus, Location-based marketing helps shorten the sales cycle from attracting to action.

 - Targeted and affordable: Since it’s very location specific, it is also targeted, every business listing makes you more visible.
 Companies such as Foursquare incentivize users to share location and explore for instance.

-- Reward customers: By comparing location-specific ad push vs actual sales made, repeat customers can also be awarded more often to ensure repeated buying behavior.
+- Reward customers: By comparing location-specific ad push vs actual sales made, repeat customers can also be awarded more often to ensure repeated buying behaviour.
 For instance, inside an airport, movement of your prospects can also help in understanding buying preferences.